Danp2/au3WebDriver/README.md

 2. Move the UDFs to your project folder or to a directory where AutoIt can find them.
     - All *wd_\*.au3* files and the Third-Party UDFs *\*.au3* should be placed in the same directory.
     - Otherwise you have to adjust the `#include` statements in the files.
-3. Move your desired browser of choice to directory of the *wd_\*.au3* files.
+3. Move your desired WebDriver of choice to directory of the *wd_\*.au3* files.
     - chromedriver.exe (Chrome)
     - geckodriver.exe (Firefox)
-    - msedgedriver.exe (Edge, chromium based) or MicrosoftWebDriver.exe (Edge, legacy EdgeHTML)
+    - msedgedriver.exe (Edge, chromium based)
-    - operadriver.exe

 #### *Usage*